 - radiation to the pelvis

-You might also feel abnormal sensations in your legs.
-They
+You might also feel unusual sensations in your legs.
+They include:

 - tingling in any part of the leg